 The 21st century saw Coty delving into celebrity fragrances, securing licenses for brands like Kylie Jenner and Katy Perry fragrances.
 These acquisitions further enhanced Coty’s influence and presence in the fragrance industry.

 Today, Coty is one of the world’s leading beauty conglomerates, with a staggering annual revenue exceeding $9 billion.
-The company’s portfolio is home to 77 brands across all major beauty segments, demonstrating the diversity and scale of its operations.
+The company’s portfolio includes 77 brands across all major beauty segments, demonstrating the diversity and scale of its operations.

 Although Coty’s headquarters is in New York City, the company’s global reach extends to over 130 countries.
 Coty’s journey, marked by strategic expansions and acquisitions, reflects its enduring spirit of innovation and commitment to delivering beauty and fragrance products of the highest quality.